xdas-dev/xddss/README.md

 ## Citing

-If you use Xddss for your DAS data processing, please consider [citing the project](https://xdas.readthedocs.io/en/latest/cite.html).
+If you use Xddss for your DDSS data processing, please consider [citing the project](https://xdas.readthedocs.io/en/latest/cite.html).